secretstartups/handbook/values/index.html.md

 They help us to know how to behave in the organization and what to expect from others.
 Values are a framework for distributed decision making; they allow you to determine what to do without asking your manager.

-## Scenarios

-This section aims to provide some real world examples to show you how you can approach everyday business scenarios and challenges with GitLab Value in mind.

-### How to scale the business while preserving GitLab values?
+## How to scale the business while preserving GitLab values?

 **Scenario 1**: *For certain business decisions or projects (such as [compensation](/handbook/total-rewards/compensation/) and [end-point management](/handbook/business-ops/employee-enablement/it-ops-team/endpoint-management/) ), GitLab team members may have a lot of opinions and interest, and they want to provide their feedback and comments.